 This camping trip also brought some business deals like thousands of acres timberland and a sawmill that produced wood for the cars Ford made.

-Like any other mill it produced a lot of waste material like stump, branches and a lot of saw dust.
+Like any other mill, it produced a lot of waste material like stumps, branches, and a lot of sawdust.

-Mr. ford who was always on the lookout to make money and not loosing it tried to come up with a solution for all the waste.
+Mr. ford who was always on the lookout to make money and not losing it tried to come up with a solution for all the waste.

 Charcoal briquettes ingredients